-Every drawing is different and I try to keep that in mind before launching Paper by 53.
+Every drawing is different and I try to keep that in mind before opening Paper for iOS.
 With that said, the following are some general steps and techniques I utilize when drawing and painting on a 3rd generation iPad with retina screen.

 When I begin a new PaperFaces portrait, I start by sketching an imperfect square with the pen tool.
 I use the square as a rough guide for the composition because I like the look of shapes and lines bleeding outside the border.
 An alternative would be to use the eraser to straighten up the edges, if you like things neat and tidy.
 You could of course forgo the square and fill the entire page — whatever works for you.

 Usually I pencil in quick gestural outlines as a guide for painting forms later.
 Other times I jump right to the background and splash in layer upon layer of watercolor.
 It really depends on the source material and if the background has enough detail to bother with.

 If you ask me, this tool is what sets Paper for iOS apart from all the other iPad drawing apps like Procreate and Sketchbook Pro.
 I use the watercolor brush in two ways… well maybe three.